HenryNovoa/lilli/README.md

 lilli remove users
 ```

 It will remove all files related to the specified model, except for the JSON data.
-That is up to you to decide whether you want to delete it or not.
+Is up to you to decide whether you want to delete it or not.

 ## License